Article 1: Name and Purpose

 SECTION 8.1 PROCEDURE. (a) The Conference may not finally approve an Act and recommend its adoption by the several States unless the Act has been: (1) distributed to the Members of the Conference in advance of, and considered section-by-section by the Conference in the Committee of the Whole at, each annual meeting at which it is considered; (2) considered at a minimum of two annual meetings of the Conference, unless this requirement has been waived pursuant to subsection (b) or (e); and (3) printed or typewritten, as amended by the Conference, and distributed to the Members of the Conference at least one session before the session of the annual meeting at which the final vote is taken. (b) The Executive Committee, by a vote of not less than three-fourths of its members, may waive the requirement of subsection (a)(2) as to any Act and direct that the Act be considered for final approval after section-by-section consideration at only one annual meeting.
 The waiver must be adopted at least 30 days before the date of the annual meeting at which the Act is to be considered.
 The Secretary shall immediately give written notice of the waiver to the Members of the Conference.
 Waiver of line-by-line readings of an Act in the Committee of the Whole is governed by Article 44A of the Rules of Procedure. (c) If the Executive Committee waives the requirement of subsection (a)(2), the Conference, by a vote of a majority of the States present and voting, as long as that action receives at least 20 affirmative votes, may require the Act to be considered section-by-section at a minimum of two annual meetings before being considered for final approval. (d) The requirement of subsection (a)(2) shall not apply to amendment of an Act that has received final approval at a previous annual meeting, unless the amendment is so extensive that the Executive Committee determines that an additional reading is required. (e) The requirement of subsection (a)(2) may be waived for a specific act at an annual meeting by a majority vote of the States present and voting if that action receives at least 20 affirmative votes.
 A vote on such a waiver must be taken at a session following the session at which the action is proposed to the Conference in writing either by the Executive Committee or by at least one Commissioner from each of six or more States.

-SECTION 8.3 VOTE REQUIREMENT.
-An Act may be finally approved by the affirmative vote of 20 or more States, which vote must also constitute a majority of the States voting on the question.
+SECTION 8.2 VOTE REQUIREMENT.
+To receive final approval, an Act must received the affirmative vote of 20 or more States, which vote must also constitute a majority of the States present and voting on the question.

 DEFINITION OF “STATE”